GramGra07/WHS-FTC-Code_Training_Module/coding.md

 touchSensor.isPressed()//will return true if it is pressed
 ```

-## Gamepad Input <a name="gp"></a>
+## Game-pad Input <a name="gp"></a>

-Gamepad inputs are the base of teleOp.
+Game-pad inputs are the base of teleOp.
 You can use ```if(gamepad1.left_bumper){``` to check if it has been pressed.
-Other gamepad buttons give different inputs.
+Other game-pad buttons give different inputs.
 Some will give floats back while some are boolean.
-You can also use gamepad2 to use a second one.
+You can also use game-pad2 to use a second one.
 Below is a list of every input and what type it will give back to the robot.

 ```
 .a boolean